hetzneronline/community-content/tutorials/VMwarevSphereInstallationSetup.md

 [Hetzner Robot](https://robot.your-server.de), using the same symbol which is found next to additional single IPs to request virtual MAC addresses.
 In this case, the host running vSphere receives no IPv6 address.
-This is neither necessary nor possible because ESXi does not work with an fe80::1 gateway.
+This is neither necessary nor possible because ESXi does not work with an `fe80::1` gateway.

-In order to use IP addresses from a subnet in virtual machines, a dedicate
-\"router VM\" supplemented by an additional virtual network card from the new subnet is necessary.
+In order to use IP addresses from a subnet in virtual machines, a dedicate *router VM* supplemented by an additional virtual network card from the new subnet is necessary.
 The subnet itself requires a new vSwitch to which all virtual machines in the subnet must be connected.